 If you have left the fry in with their parents, they should be separated and placed in their own tank when they reach an inch in length.
 At 2 inch they can be sold, given away or re-homed into their very own permanent tanks.
 Bear in mind that since successful pairings will breed for 9 to 10 years, it is not going to be feasible to keep all offspring.

-The most successful of these would be bottom dwellers since Oscars favor the top and middle of their tanks.
+The most successful of these would be bottom dwellers since Tiger Oscars favor the top and middle of their tanks.
 Be careful of catfish, however, as several species have spikes built into their fins.
-This means that should your Oscar decide to try to eat them he may have trouble expelling them if not feasible.
-This is due to the spikes digging into the Oscars mouth or throat on the way back out.
-If not removed quickly in this situation, it will result in the death of both your catfish and Oscar.F
+This means that should your Tiger Oscar decide to try to eat them he may have trouble expelling them if not feasible.
+This is due to the spikes digging into the their mouth or throat on the way back out.
+If not removed quickly in this situation, it will result in the death of both your catfish and Tiger Oscars.

-There is absolutely no doubting that the Oscar makes a delightful addition to any tank with its friendly disposition and intelligence.
+There is absolutely no doubting that these fish makes a delightful addition to any tank with its friendly disposition and intelligence.
 They do, however, also need to be carefully thought about and researched before taking one on.
-Not only do Oscars grow incredibly big but they are also a possible 10-20 year commitment with fairly rigid needs.
+Not only do these fish grow incredibly big but they are also a possible 10-20 year commitment with fairly rigid needs.